 The Association is managed by a Committee of Management of 15 members and operates currently through four sub-committees as follows:

-All Sub Committees meet on a quarterly basis with the Group Audit Committee having 3 meetings in the year.
+All Sub Committees meet on a quarterly basis with the Joint Audit Committee having 3 meetings in the year.